statebacked/docs/docs/concepts/machine-versions.md

 If you choose to build your own bundle, make sure you target a web standards-like [environment](../runtime-environment) and emit an ECMAScript module (esm).
+We also highly recommend treating `xstate` as an externally-loaded dependency, referenced Deno-style as `npm:xstate`.
+State Backed internally maps this to the latest 4.x version of XState to ensure that only one XState dependency is used.
+If you choose to bundle `xstate` instead of treating it as an external, you will need to use `spawnEphemeralInstance` from [`@statebacked/machine`](https://github.com/statebacked/machine) instead of the native xstate `spawn` to spawn ephemeral
+(i.e. non-[persistent](./child-instances-and-inter-instance-communication) instances).

 If you elect to have `smply` build your bundle, it executes builds with [esbuild](https://esbuild.github.io/) using: